Irish traditional music: Bodhrán and other percussion

 A frame drum, usually of bent wood and goatskin, the bodhrán is considered a relatively modern addition to traditional dance music.
-Some musicologists suggest its use was originally confined to the wrenboys on St. Stephen's Day and other quasi-ritual processions.
+Some musicologists suggest its use was originally confined to the wrenboys on Saint Stephen's Day and other quasi-ritual processions.
 It was introduced/popularised in the 1960s by Seán Ó Riada (although there are mentions of "tambourines" without zils being played as early as the mid 19th century), and quickly became popular.
 Notable players include Liam Ó Maonlaí (of the Hothouse Flowers), Johnny 'Ringo' McDonagh, Tommy Hayes, Eamon Murray of Beoga, Colm Murphy, John Joe Kelly of Flook and Caroline Corr of the Corrs.

 Mention should also be made here of the Bones – two slender, curved pieces of bone or wood – and "spoons".
 Pairs of either are held together in one hand and struck-together rhythmically to make a percussive, clacking sound.

 Occasionally, at pub sessions, there are some non-traditional hand drums used, such as the West African Djembe drum – which can produce a low booming bass note, as well as a high pitched tone – and the Caribbean Bongo drum.
 These drums are used as a variation to, or combined with, the bodhrán during sessions.